-Details of the Fire Authority's earmarked reserves can be found on page 35, within note 8 to the Core Accounting Statements.
-Current earmarked reserves are £7.441m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for and consequent revenue cost of borrowing and to support service improvement and the delivery of savings.
-Other earmarked reserves cover the replacement of Breathing Apparatus, Budget Carry Forward, Insurance Fund, Volunteer Scheme, Maritime Incident Response Group (MIRG) and relocation costs for staff vacating service owned housing.
+Details of the Authority's earmarked reserves can be found on page 35, within note 8 to the Core Accounting Statements.
+Current earmarked reserves are £8.809m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for and consequent revenue cost of borrowing and to support service improvement and the delivery of savings.
+Other earmarked reserves cover the replacement of Breathing Apparatus, Budget Carry Forward, Insurance Fund, and Sprinkler Installation.